RphWbr/visiannot/doc/source/software.rst

 Class diagrams
 ==============

-WARNING!!!
-DIAGRAMS DEPRECATED, TO BE UPDATED

 Configuration
 -------------

-Figure :numref:`fig-class-diagram-config` is the class diagram of \textbf{ConfigurationWindow} class which launches the configuration tool (see section \ref{sec:configuration}).
-It is composed of classes from PyQt5.QtWidgets.
+Figure :numref:`fig-class-diagram-config` is the class diagram of :class:`.ConfigurationWindow`, which launches the configuration GUI (see :ref:`config-gui`).

 .. _fig-class-diagram-config:

 .. figure:: images/class_diagram_configuration.png

-  Class diagram of :class:`.ConfigurationWindow` (attributes and methods are not provided) where the classes we implemented are highlighted in green and the other classes are from PyQt5.QtWidgets
+  Class diagram of :class:`.ConfigurationWindow` (attributes and methods are not provided), classes from PyQt5.QtWidgets are hightlighted in green

-**QApplication** class is necessary for the GUI to run.

-**QWidget** class contains a window.
-There are 3 windows.
-An instance of **QGridLayout** is associated to each window and is the layout to fill.
-An instance of **QScrollArea** is associated to each window.

-There are 5 instances of **QGroupBox** that are present in the 3 windows at launch, each one of them has an associated instance of **QGridLayout** for filling.

-The instance of **QButtonGroup** groups the push buttons for loading and saving configuration files as well as closing the window.
+The windows are contained in an instance of **QWidgets** filled with an instance of **QGridLayout**.
+There is one instance for the main window and three other instances for the children configuration windows (interval, threshold, Yrange).
+For each window of child configuration, an instance of **QScrollArea** is created.

-We implemented the :class:`.Configuration` class for creating and setting configurations.
-There are 5 instances: video, signal, threshold, interval and annotation.
-Each one of them is added to a layout (**QGridLayout**).
-Every time the user creates a configuration, an instance of **QGroupBox** and its associated layout (**QGridLayout**) are added.
+The class :class:`.Configuration` is used to create and set configurations.
+There are 7 instances: video, signal, threshold, interval, Yrange, events annotation and image annotation.
 An instance of :class:`.Configuration` can have a list of :class:`.Configuration` children.
-For example, in the configuration GUI, the signal configuration has 2 children: threshold and interval.
-There are 4 instances of **QButtonGroup**: for showing children windows, for adding a configuration, for deleting a configuration, for changing data directory.
-In some cases, they might be empty.
+In particular, the signal configuration has 2 children: threshold and interval.

 ViSiAnnoT